 A HTML5-spawned creature that would please you.

-With Bomomo, you can observe different atomic movement simulated with HTML5.
+With Bonomo, you can observe different atomic movements simulated with HTML5.

 Get amazed with this ‘cross-browser’ HTML5 ball.

-Have fun by create endless floating bubbles with different color.
+Have fun by creating endless floating bubbles with different colors.

 A simple and funny HTML5 cartoon that helps you to understand what HTML5’s canvas element can do.

-View your Flickr’s photos with PS3 style slideshow in the web browser.
+View your Flickr photos with PS3 style slideshow in the web browser.

-An interactive demo that works pretty similar to multi touch interface.
+An interactive demo that works pretty similar to a multi-touch interface.